Monday, July 6, 2026

 Frequently Asked Questions

 BSA correlates with cardiac output, glomerular filtration rate, and metabolic rate better than body weight alone.
 This makes BSA a more reliable predictor of drug clearance across patients of different sizes.
-Using BSA reduces inter-patient variability in drug exposure, improving the balance between efficacy and toxicity.
+Using BSA for chemotherapy dosing reduces inter-patient variability in drug exposure, improving the balance between efficacy and toxicity.
 The practice was established in the 1950s and remains standard for most cytotoxic chemotherapy regimens.

 Many institutions cap BSA at 2.0 m² to avoid potential overdose in very large patients, particularly because BSA-based dosing was validated in patients of average size.
 However, capping is controversial — some guidelines recommend against it for certain drugs, particularly in obese patients where underdosing may compromise efficacy.
 Always check your institution's policy and the specific drug's prescribing information.